The entry concerning Joseph Haydn's and Maria Anna Keller's wedding on 26 November 1760 at St. Stephen's Cathedral (A-Wd, Tom. 59, fol. 417v)

 As a craftsman Keller was "hofbefreit", which means he had the permission to receive commissions as a master wigmaker directly from the Imperial Court.
 This special status lead to Keller's relative wealth which enabled him own a house in the Viennese suburb Landstraße.
 As I already pointed out two years ago in my short essay "Einige Korrekturen und Ergänzungen zu Klaus Martin Kopitz' Aufsatz 'Anmerkungen und Korrekturen zu Haydns Wiener Wohnungen'", the Haydn literature is basically wrong as to where Johann Peter Keller's house was located, an error that was created by Albert Christoph Dies and Carl Ferdinand Pohl.
 This building, Landstraße No. 51 ("one half an acre of vinyard in front of the Stubentor on the Joÿsen", as it is described in the municipal land register), was not located in the Ungargasse, as stated by Pohl, but in the Raaben Gasse (today Beatrixgasse 21).
 Keller and his wife owned this house from 10 September 1734 until 1766.
 It can be seen here on a clip from Joseph Daniel von Huber's 1778 map of Vienna:

-A page from a Viennese land register referring to the purchase of the house Landstraße No. 51 on 10 September 1734 by Johann Peter Keller and his wife Maria Elisabeth (A-Wsa, Patrimonialherrschaften B2/9, fol.
+The entry in a Viennese land register concerning to the purchase of the house Landstraße 51 on 10 September 1734 by Johann Peter Keller and his wife Maria Elisabeth (A-Wsa, Patrimonialherrschaften B2/9, fol.
 223r).

-Although we have absolutely no documentation as to how Haydn made the acquaintance of his father-in-law, Pohl assumed that Haydn was introduced to the wigmaker's family by Keller's alleged brother Georg Ignaz Keller, a musician at St. Stephen's, whom Haydn had supposedly known since his days as choirboy at the Cathedral.
+Although we have absolutely no documentation as to how Haydn became acquainted with his father-in-law, Pohl assumed that Haydn was introduced to the wigmaker's family by Keller's alleged brother Georg Ignaz Keller, a musician at St. Stephen's, whom Haydn had supposedly known since his days as choirboy at the Cathedral.
 Georg Ignaz Keller was born around 1699 in the Bohemian town of Chlumec nad Cidlinou and came to Vienna before 1726 as an employee of the Bohemian Court Chancellor Leopold Count Kinsky for whom he served as chamberlain and violinist.
-Therefore Haydn scholarship universally assumed that Haydn's father-in-law also hailed from Bohemia.
+Therefore Haydn scholars universally assumed that Haydn's father-in-law also hailed from Bohemia.

 In his article "Joseph Haydns Jugendliebe" (Festschrift Wilhelm Fischer zum 70.
 Geburtstag, Innsbruck: Sprachwissenschaftliches Seminar der Universität Innsbruck, 1956) Ernst Fritz Schmid vividly describes Georg Ignaz Keller's progress as a musician in Vienna and how in 1731 he rose from a simple servant to a violinist at St. Stephen's Cathedral and a court musician in 1765.
 In spite of complete lack of evidence Schmid presents the kinship between the "Keller brothers" as a fact: